This addendum is mostly a compilation of common-sense items. Most

 discovered here that if we brush Jackie more frequently and really shake,

-wash, or whatever is appropriate, the sand out of his fur, it keeps the
+wash, whatever is appropriate, the sand out of his fur, it keeps the

 house much cleaner.)
 There are two different kinds of upright vacuums in